-Cross-country skiing and ski tracks in Skellefteå
+Cross-country skiing & ski tracks in Skellefteå

-"Skellefteå offers one of Sweden's best cross-country skiing systems up on Vitberget for those who want to go cross-country skiing.
-There is a wide range of easy tracks for families and exercisers, but also really tough and hilly ones for us who train hard and compete.
-In addition, there are about 30 additional tracks around the municipality that are run by associations and enthusiasts, which gives more people the opportunity to go cross-country skiing regularly. "
+Skellefteå offers one of Sweden's best cross-country skiing systems up on Vitberget for those who want to go cross-country skiing.
+There is a wide range of easy tracks for families and exercisers, but also really tough and hilly ones for those who train hard and compete.
+In addition, there are about 30 additional tracks around the municipality that are run by associations and enthusiasts, which gives more people the opportunity to go cross-country skiing regularly.

-Large variety and preserved snow on Vitberget
+Large variety & preserved snow on Vitberget

-"Vitberget is a real gem for skiing.
+Vitberget is a real gem for skiing.
 For those who mainly go cross-country skiing in the evening, there are 16 km of continuous lighted tracks on Vitberget, Moröhöjden and Sjungande dalen, and for those who ski during the day there are many more kilometres of varying ski tracks with nice slopes heading south with the city as backdrop.
-In addition, Skellefteå is one of the few places in Sweden that preserves snow from the previous season, which means that we can start the skiing season even before the first snow falls."
+In addition, Skellefteå is one of the few places in Sweden that preserves snow from the previous season, which means that the skiing season can start even before the first snow falls.

 Lighted tracks in the municipality